Shakira wants day in Spanish court, rejects plea deal

 A formal referral to court has not yet been announced.

-Shakira is "absolutely certain of her innocence" and "doesn't accept this deal" with the prosecutor and has decided to let the case go to court, her lawyers said in a statement.
+Shakira is "absolutely certain of her innocence", "doesn't accept this deal" with the prosecutor and has decided to let the case go to court, her lawyers said in a statement.

-They added Shakira was "confident" her innocence would be proven in court.
+They added that she was "confident" her innocence would be proven in court.

 In the statement, Shakira slammed the "complete violation of her rights" and "abusive methods" by the prosecutor.